Lansana Conté: Economic and political transition

+Lansana Conté embraced planned liberalism from 1985 until 1986 before advocating for economic liberal reforms.

-Conté's economic reforms, including currency devaluation and reduction of government spending met with approval of the International Monetary Fund (IMF), and realignment with western nations encouraged foreign investments.
+Conté's economic reforms, including currency devaluation and reduction of government spending, met with the approval of the International Monetary Fund (IMF), and realignment with Western nations encouraged foreign investments.

 He initiated Guinea's transition to civilian, multiparty rule in the early 1990s.
-A new constitution was approved in a referendum held on 23 December 1990 and the CMRN was disbanded on 16 January 1991.
+A new constitution was approved in a referendum held on 23 December 1990, and the CMRN was disbanded on 16 January 1991.
 It was replaced by the Transitional Committee for National Recovery (CTRN), a body composed of civilians and military officials.
-Political parties were legalized in 1992 in preparation for upcoming elections.
+Political parties were legalized in 1992 in preparation for the upcoming elections.